jeffguy/blog/README.md

 I expect it's similar with God.

-<a herf="https://www.biblegateway.com/passage/?search=Matthew+7:9-11&version=ESV">Which of you, if his son asks for a fish, will give him a serpent?</a> No one.
+[Which of you, if his son asks for a fish, will give him a serpent?](https://www.biblegateway.com/passage/?search=Matthew+7:9-11&version=ESV) No one.
 But I might give her something better.
 Examples:
 * If my daughter asks for a fish, but she really needs to learn to fish, I might teach her to fish rather than give her a fish.
 * If my daughter asks for a pet serpent, I might instead give her a pet fish, which in my greater wisdom, might be better for her.

-<h4>What's the ideal relationship with God look like?</h4>
+#### What's the ideal relationship with God look like?

 So, my working hypothesis is:
 * God's wisdom and knowledge are infinitely beyond mine